 Scope of work: two bathrooms: ensuite from master (upstairs) and family washroom (basement)

 Required: remove remnants of ‘builder’s standard package’ and reimagine space.

-Remodels uncovered and required fixing of a from upstairs bathroom.
+Remodels uncovered, and required fixing of, a leak from upstairs bathroom.

 Retiled shower stall with bench for sitting and rainfall shower head in ensuite, upstairs.